Skip to Content

 Air Travel

 Calculate the total estimated emissions of air travel.
-The distance between the airports will be calculated using the great circle distance.
+The distance between the airports will be calculated using great circle distance.

 Parameters